-The Presidio Trust is installing a roundabout at the intersection of Lincoln Boulevard and Girard Road, near the Presidio Y Gym.
-Our goal is to improve safety for vehicles, pedestrians, and cyclists.
-Work will be completed in fall/winter 2020-2021.
+The Presidio Trust installed a roundabout at the intersection of Lincoln Boulevard and Girard Road, near the Presidio Y Gym.
+Our goal was to improve safety for vehicles, pedestrians, and cyclists.

-This roundabout also features separated bike lanes that will direct the cyclist to the pedestrian crossings.
+This roundabout also features separated bike lanes that direct the cyclist to the pedestrian crossings.
 Finally, a transit boarding island on the east side of the roundabout allows busses to pull to the stop without forcing cyclists into the vehicle lane.
-A new crosswalk will be added on the west side of the intersection.
+A new crosswalk has been added on the west side of the intersection.

 How to Drive in the Roundabout